loffelmacher/xkcd-menu-selection/README.md

 # Xkcd Menu Ordering Problem
 This is a solution for not only the specific example given here https://xkcd.com/287/, but also for the general case.

+To invoke the program with different sets of data, you can modify the file

 Keywords: combinatorics, selection, binomial theorem, Pascal's triangle.